Hardhead catfish: Habits, distribution, and characteristics

 Hardhead catfish are found mostly in the near-shore waters of the Western Atlantic Ocean, around the southeast coast of the United States, around the Florida Keys and the coast of the Gulf of Mexico.
 Hardhead catfish are also found in brackish estuaries and river mouths where the bottom is sandy or muddy, but only occasionally enter freshwater.
 It tends to move from shallower to deeper waters in the winter months.
 The species is generally common to abundant within its range.

 The hardhead catfish has four barbels under the chin, with two more at the corners of the mouth.
-These barbels help the catfish find crabs, fish, and shrimp in the muddy bays where they live.
+These barbels help the catfish find crabs, fish, and shrimp in the muddy or sandy bays where they live.
+The head is slightly flattened and conceals a hard plate between the eyes and dorsal fin.
 The dorsal and pectoral fins each are supported by a sharp, slime-covered, barbed spine.
 The dorsal spine is normally erect when the fish is excited and a tennis shoe or even a leather-soled shoe offers little protection.
 The gafftopsail catfish looks similar to the hardhead catfish, but its dorsal and pectoral spines have a distinctive fleshy extension (like the fore-and-aft topsail of a ship).